How to Draw Anime & Manga Arms Tutorial

 You may also want to see the tutorial on drawing the neck and collar bones:

-The the distance from below the shoulder down to the elbow and from the elbow down to the wrist is generally the same (fingers and palm are usually the same length for the hand).
+The the distance from the shoulder down to the elbow and from the elbow down to the wrist is roughly the same.
+The fingers and palm are also close to one another in length.

-Though it can get a little tricky it’s also important to try and maintain these proportions when drawing arms in different positions.
+Though it can get a little tricky it’s also important to try and maintain these proportions when drawing arms in different poses.

 How to Draw Anime Arms With Different Bends